 The following diagram shows the Observability dashboard:

-The observability dashboard for non-Ballerina components doed not display the low-code diagram.
-Therefore, the functionality within the low-code diagram is available only to Ballerina components.
+The observability dashboard for non-Ballerina components does not display the visual diagram.
+Therefore, the functionality within the visual diagram is available only to Ballerina components.

 The Observability dashboard allows you to:

 - Observe the throughput and latencies of requests served over a given period.

 - View the logs generated over a given period.

 - Observe the flame graph (Diagnostics view) generated over a given period (not available for non-Ballerina components).